Career Snapshot - Assessment Centres

-An assessment centre often forms the final stage of a recruitment process for both internships and graduate roles.
-These differ a lot depending on the employer but usually contain a range of activities which could include group exercises, presentations and written tests.
+An assessment centre often forms the final stage of a recruitment process for both internships and graduate roles but they are becoming common in senior and C-suite roles too.
+These differ a lot depending on the employer but usually contain a range of activities which could include group activities, presentations, interviews and written tests.

 Assessment Centres Tabs